 Douglas W. Schelling

-Doug is a Registered Patent Attorney, technology attorney and founder of Schelling IP Law, PLLC.
-He has significant experience in intellectual property law, including patents, trademarks, domain name disputes, copyrights, trade secrets and IP licensing.
-Doug routinely counsels clients on litigation avoidance.
+Doug is an experienced attorney and founder of Schelling IP Law, PLLC.
+For over 22 years he has provided legal services in the area of intellectual property law, including trademarks, e-commerce, domain name disputes, copyrights, IP licensing, trade secrets and patents.

 Doug advises his clients from the initial idea to the resulting company.
 He has worked with prominent private and public universities, well-known national companies, and start-ups.
 Although he has a Ph.D. in molecular biology, Doug is an IP attorney with a wide array of interests in products and services that substantially embody or are dependent on intellectual property.